virtualagc/virtualagc/yaShuttle/ported/README.md

   * PASS3.PROCS/ &mdash; PASS 3 of the compiler
   * PASS4.PROCS/ &mdash; PASS 4 of the compiler

 Whereas HALINCL/ merely contains modules imported by some of these nominally standalone programs.
-The standalone programs are invoked by a separate assembly-language program, MONITOR.
+The standalone programs were originally invoked by a separate assembly-language program, MONITOR.
+I may or may not create corresponding scripts MONITOR.bat (batch file for Windows) and MONITOR (BASH shell script for Linux/Mac OS).

 Python likes to import modules only from the base folder &mdash; i.e., the folder containing the top-level Python program being executed &mdash; or from its subfolders, and not from folders with other relationships to the base folder.
 Consequently, the first actions of any of the HAL_S_FC.py files are to: